RamlaBurhan/Uptime_Kuma_ECS_Project/docs/Design_decisions.md

 ## 1. Introduction

-In this document, I present the key architectural decisions and trade-offs I've made in designing our infrastructure, providing a clear justification for my approach.
+In this document, I present the key architectural decisions and trade-offs I've made in designing my infrastructure, providing a clear justification for my approach.

 ### 1.1.
 Current State
 - Single environment with feature toggles